 That Suhrawardy had planned a long time ago was evident from the fact that he started making demographic changes in the Calcutta Police constabulary.
 History buff, chronicler and senior BJP leader Tathagata Roy who authored many books on persecution of Bengali Hindus, writes in his book My People, Uprooted: A Saga Of Hindus Of Eastern Bengal that Suhrawardy started recruiting Punjabi Muslims and Pathans into the Calcutta Police constabulary and junior policemen from Bihar and Eastern United Provinces were sidelined.

 There are numerous accounts of British police and intelligence officers who reported that special coupons for gallons of petrol were issued in the names of Muslim League ministers, and this petrol was used to make petrol bombs by Muslim League goons.
 One month’s food ration was withdrawn and stocked to feed 10,000 Muslim League musclemen and goons.
-These accounts have been documented in articles like .
+These accounts have been documented in articles like these.

 The pogrom in Calcutta left 5,000 Hindus dead, tens of thousands injured and maimed and 1.2 lakh Hindus were rendered homeless.
 Hundreds of Hindu women were raped and abducted, many were forcibly converted to Islam.

 The killings of Hindus stopped only after some Bengali Hindus and Hindi-speaking Hindus got themselves organised and started retaliating fiercely against the Muslims.
-One of the heroes of that retaliation was Gopal Mukherjee (read ).
+One of the heroes of that retaliation was Gopal Mukherjee (read this).

 The Motive Behind The Pogrom